NickKuts/llm-game-evals/README.md

 LLM benchmark using text quests from Space Rangers 2 (2004).
 Tests state tracking, strategic planning, and multi-step reasoning.

-A Christmas 2025 side project. ~$150 spent on API calls via OpenRouter.
+~$150 spent on API calls via OpenRouter.

 ## Why This Benchmark?